Q: What is nutritional yeast and what are some of the nutritional benefits?

 Nutritional yeast also contains iron, fiber, folic acid (non-methylated form), selenium, zinc and B vitamins, including vitamin B12.
 The B vitamins are the synthetic forms with the exception of natural B12.
 Many people who avoid meat add nutritional yeast to their diet for B12 supplementation.

-Nutritional yeast is naturally gluten free.
+Nutritional yeast is fortified and naturally gluten-free.
 It is not derived from gluten, nor does it contain gluten.
 It is Kosher, Vegan and Non-GMO.

 Q: I have an allergy, are the dressings manufactured in a facility that contains dairy, eggs, or nuts?